Credentials

 This is also ideal for gift certificates.

-Reiki involves stimulating the flow of "Universal Life Energy" within and throughout the body.
-Many cultures and peoples have words in their language for this "energy".
-The Chinese call life energy "Chi" (as in Tai Chi, or Chi Gong), the Japanese call it "Ki", the Egyptians call it "Sekhem", and the Indians (eastern) call it "Pranha", to name a few.
+Reiki involves stimulating the flow of "Universal Life Force Energy" within and throughout the body.
+Many cultures and peoples have words in their language for this "life force energy".
+The Chinese call it "Chi" (as in Tai Chi, or Chi Gong), the Japanese call it "Ki", the Egyptians call it "Sekhem", and the Indians (eastern) call it "Pranha", to name a few.
 I find it interesting that the cultures with a clear "appreciation" for this energy have existed for thousands of years, and they have very rich (though widely varied) spiritual traditions, while the relatively youthful cultures are those that tend not to have developed the same level of appreciation (yet).

 There is little room for doubt that such energy exists -- the energy field around the body (and plants and animals) can be measured with scientific instruments.
 What initially matters to people is if they personally can feel the energy.
 Some people can readily feel the energy and its movement while others have not learned to do so.
 For those that feel the energy, the "discussion" is much more meaningful -- you can "relate".
 Whether or not you feel the energy, or whether or not you "believe" in it are both, in reality, completely unimportant -- a Reiki treatment will do you good regardless.
 The issue is that people who don't feel the energy (or otherwise "believe" in it) find it hard to accept that anything is happening during a Reiki treatment and are not likely to be interested in something they don't perceive.
 The only common exception is when someone they know and trust persuades them to try it.
 And so it is.